kids-first/kf-developer-handbook/_sources/architecture/services/bucketservice.rst.txt

 Cross region replication is enabled for the bucket so that a redundant backup is available in case of some region-wide failure of S3.
-The data recovery bucket, suffixed with `-dr`, uses `Glacier <https://aws.amazon.com/glacier/>`_ tier storage to reduce costs of the redundency.
+The data recovery bucket, suffixed with `-dr`, uses `Glacier <https://aws.amazon.com/glacier/>`_ tier storage to reduce costs of the redundancy.

 Versioning
 ++++++++++